Recommendations, Thanks and Reviews on the Program By Galit Zamler

 Shira, who participated in the social initiative "CTC - Children Teaching children", wrote in reflections: "At the beginning of the project we had ups and downs, but we did not give up and stuck to the goal.
 The cooperation, the teamwork and the dedication to the goal are what contributed to the success of the project."

 Romi, who participated in the same entrepreneurial team, wrote: "It's important for me that people know that I worked very hard on the project with Shira"

 Noya, who took part in the "CTC project - Children teaching children" addresses the need for determination in the process of implementing the project: "I took responsibility for myself, that no matter what, even if it was difficult, I would not quit or give up."

 Students of Yad Giora Middle School in Herzliya say:

-Students from three 7th grade classes at the Yad Giora Middle School in Herzliya took part in entrepreneurship classes based on the Entrepreneurship for Kids Program.
+Students from three 7th grade classes at the Yad Giora Middle School in Herzliya took part in entrepreneurship classes based on the program's entrepreneurship course.

 During the program, they developed initiatives, took part in the competition "Move yourself" and four of them reached the final of the competition.